ministryofjustice/opg-lpa/service-front/content/guidance/Decisions_How attorneys make decisions.md

 *	some or all of your attorneys
 *	a minimum number of attorneys

-You can say how you’d like your attorneys to make a particular decision in the guidance section of your LPA.
-However, they don’t have to follow your guidance.
+You can say how you’d like your attorneys to make a particular decision in the preferences section of your LPA.
+However, they don’t have to follow your preferences.

 See [Instructions and preferences](/help/#topic-restrictions-and-guidance) for more information.